-but shall not exceed 1.5 or 2%, as applicable, nor shall it be less than 1%, except at runway or taxiway intersections where flatter slopes may be required.
+but shall not exceed 1.5 per cent or 2 per cent, as applicable, nor shall it be less than 1 per cent, except at runway or taxiway intersections where flatter slopes may be required.

 (b) The transverse slope on each side of the centre line shall be symmetrical for a cambered surface.